graphql/graphql-spec/spec/Section 2 -- Language.md

 **Variable Use Within Fragments**

 Variables can be used within fragments.
-Operation defined variables have global scope with a given operation, so a variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment argument.
+Operation-defined variables have global scope with a given operation, so a variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment argument.
 If a variable is referenced in